Many individuals become nonsmokers every day without

 your behavior.
 For example, see yourself

-from their own addictions because of your negative influence.
+encouraged in their own addictions because of your negative influence.
 Then

 Fourth,